-Bariatric (weight loss) surgery can be life-changing.
+Bariatric surgery can be life-changing.
 With the obesity epidemic on the rise, men and women in every state are desperately seeking ways to bring their BMIs down to healthier levels.
-Thanks to advancements in bariatric medicine and procedures like the gastric sleeve and gastric bypass, the formerly obese are now enjoying slimmer bodies, greater energy, and a renewed love of life.
+Thanks to advancements in bariatric medicine and procedures like the bariatric surgery, gastric sleeve and gastric bypass, the formerly obese are now enjoying slimmer bodies, greater energy, and a renewed love of life.

 Imagine losing more than half of your excess weight.
 If you are currently 100 pounds overweight (which means a body mass index of 40 or more), you could find yourself dropping fifty or more pounds in the first couple of years following your procedure.
 Most people go on to drop half or more of their excess weight in the first year.